Rector of the University of Dundee: 2019 – Jim Spence

 In February 2019 it was announced that broadcaster Jim Spence had been chosen as the new rector in succession to Beaumont.
 Spence, who obtained a law degree from the university in 1986, was reported to be "more than a little surprised" but "deeply honoured" to be chosen for the post.

 In March 2021 it was announced that he was to stand down as rector.
 He said this decision was due to "a change in his commitments" which meant that he was unable to devote enough time to supporting students.
 Spence was a controversial figure, coming to loggerheads with students over key issues.

 2021 – Keith Harris

 A special election to replace Jim Spence was held at the end of November 2021.
 Artist's Manager Keith Harris defeated Mike Arnott, the secretary of the local Trades Union Council, by 101 votes to 95.
 An alumnus of the university, Harris is a former president of Dundee University Students' Association.
 He said that he wanted " to use the position to make sure that all students are positively impacted by their time at the university".

+2025 – Maggie Chapman

+Green MSP Maggie Chapman was elected in 2025 in the context of a university funding shortfall and staff job losses.